ceramic-sf/quick-boi-source/bolq.md

 1. Why human creativity was advantageous at a time when there was almost no innovation.
 2. How can memes be replicated given they have content that the recipient never observes.

 What replicates human memes is creativity, and creativity was used while it was evolving, to replicate memes.
 Creativity is used to acquire existing knowledge, not create new knowledge.
 But the mechanism to do both things is the same.
 So in acquiring the ability to do the former, we automatically gain the ability to do the latter.
-This is an example of reach, and enabled everything taht is uniquely human.
+This is an example of reach, and enabled everything that is uniquely human.

-*Creativity arose becuse it allowed meme replication.
-A byproduct was creating new knowledge.*
+*Creativity arose because it allowed meme replication.
+A by-product was creating new knowledge.*

 ### Both science and meme understanding both require discovery of a hidden explanation